Guillemsc/LinuxMintSetup/README.md

 - On the Keyboard app, modify the shortcut `Launch terminal`, to `Super + T`.

 # Keyboard
-- Find Keyboard app, and turn on Enable key repeat toggle.
+- On the Keyboard app, and turn on Enable key repeat toggle.

 # Misc
 - At the bottom bar, pinned Thunar, Terminal, Vivaldi, Spotify and Bitwarden.